-The sculpture consists of two figures: one lifeless lying supine on the legs of another kneeling who expresses all her pain through the tension of her arm towards the sky and her face deformed in a scream.
-It is a work that demonstrates Bodini's ability to enter the deepest soul of Man and make the deepest and ineffable feelings visible and concrete.
+It is the cornerstone of the museum: it welcomes the visitor in the center of the courtyard and the tour itinerary develops around it.
+The work was exhibited at the Venice Biennale in 1962 and contains the aesthetic and expressive power characteristic of the period of Existential Realism experienced by Floriano Bodini in his youth.
+The sculpture consists of two figures: one lifeless lying supine on the legs of another kneeling who expresses all her pain through the tension of the arm towards the sky and the deformed face in a scream.
+It is a work that demonstrates Bodini's ability to enter the deepest soul of Man and make the deepest and most ineffable feelings visible and concrete.

 It is a bust representing Floriano Bodini's father, Toni.
-The son's gaze investigates his external and internal appearance at the same time, through the revelation of some anatomical details, even internal to the human body itself, described as impeccable and elegant clothing with accessories such as a watch and tie.
-Even his posture and gaze convey a lot of the rigorous, decisive and proud personality of Floriano's father.
-There is also an affectionate element, a childhood memory for the sculptor: on Toni's arm rests Nacchia, the crow that was "at home" for the Bodini family, very fond of both Floriano and his parents.
+The son's gaze investigates its external and internal appearance at the same time, through the revelation of some anatomical details, even internal to the human body itself, described as impeccable and elegant clothing with accessories such as a watch and tie.
+Even the posture and the look convey a lot of the rigorous, decisive and proud personality of Floriano's father.
+There is also an affectionate element, a childhood memory for the sculptor: on Toni's arm rests Nacchia, the crow that was “at home” for the Bodini family, very fond of both Floriano and his parents.

-It is a sculpture that does not tell a precise war episode (even if Bodini lived the Second World War in first person as a child) but stands as a symbolic, universal work, as a metaphor for the war that unfortunately does not take place and does not have time.
+It is a sculpture that does not tell a precise war episode (even if Bodini lived the Second World War in first person as a child) but is a symbolic, universal work, as a metaphor for the war that unfortunately does not take place and does not have time.

 The subjects that compose it are in fact anonymous soldiers with weapons, alongside men, women and children: all, without distinction and without particular characterization, are depicted in the drama generated by the war.
 Somehow they all appear to be victims of this violent and inhumane act.